QuestBridge & Yale. Affordable. For Everyone.

-When submitting financial aid documents via fax, use the QuestBridge Yale University Cover Sheet and include the applicant’s full name, Yale Applicant ID Number, and “QuestBridge” on all pages.
+Alternatively, you may submit financial aid documents via fax: use the QuestBridge Yale University Cover Sheet and include the applicant’s full name, Yale Record ID Number, and “QuestBridge” on all pages.

 QuestBridge finalists not participating in the National College Match should follow Yale’s standard instructions for applying for financial aid.